 controls whether the R closure is called per row or per DuckDB chunk.

-The execution plan controls marshalling and concurrency
+The execution plan controls the transport

-registers helpers.
+helpers.

 rducks_set_execution_plan(